adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 #### Access to private file's of other users in helpdesk conversation.

-Remember previously i mentioned helpdesk is a golden nugget of information in every stance and this time we were able to access the *private files* used in conversation with the *larksuite staff*.
+Remember previously we mentioned helpdesk is a golden nugget of information in every stance and this time we were able to access the *private files* used in conversation with the *larksuite staff*.

 The conversations are meant to be *private* not public and *hence every message and file* was confidential.
-Larkhelpdesk was simply a _support portal_ which i hope you have crossed anywhere.
+Larkhelpdesk was simply a _support portal_ which we hope you have crossed anywhere.

-The clicking factor here was that we identified that they were saving the *files* on same domain of which *one member created a ticket*, a *file url* looked something like this:
+The clicking factor here was that we identified that they were saving the *files* on the same domain of which *one member created a ticket*, a *file url* looked something like this:

 `https://name.larksuite.com/saipan/v2/api/ticket/image?ticket_id=26678`

-Since *created ticket ids*  were viewable by the *other teammates* and they can just copy the *file url* and paste it in their *browser* and *putting in the random file id*, in link if that file exist they were able to view that file.
-Eventhough it was private and not accessible by other users.
+Since *created ticket ids*  were viewable by the *other teammates* and they can just copy the *file url* and paste it in their *browser* and *put in the random file id*, in a link if that file exists they were able to view that file.
+Even though it was private and not accessible by other users.

 ---